-As the City of Philadelphia’s open data strategy matures, investing time in building out the infrastructure to support public facing Application Programming Interfaces (APIs) becomes essential.
+As the City of Philadelphia’s open data strategy matures, investing time in building out the infrastructure to support public facing APIs becomes essential.
 As an increasing number of departments create and release APIs to the public, access, security, and management needs grow.
 Ease and trust are essential to create an environment where departments can feel secure in their releases, and encouraged to publish more APIs.
 These are the components that will be used to develop maps, apps and services that take the city’s data and add value to users throughout Philadelphia.

 Gatekeeper was originally a response to an RFP from the City of Philadelphia on their Big Ideas PHL for low cost technology projects.
 As part of our proposal, Jarvus delivered an open source prototype, with the proposal of joint contribution to an open source project Jarvus had already started.
 Pursuing this component of API strategy with a local technology partner has enormous benefits for the City - it helps underscore the value of open data to local companies that are invested in our community and want to make our city better.
 The City embraced this strategy, and has since received requests from other cities to use it as part of their API infrastructure.
 Additionally, the City has moved forward with the release of new data sets and new APIs.